 How do car crashes affect your auto insurance?

 In addition to any out-of-pocket expenses, a crash typically impacts your ongoing insurance costs as well, unless you have an accident forgiveness benefit.
-On average, a driver will see a 34 percent increase in their insurance premium through a policy surcharge following an at-fault accident.
-This varies depending on factors such as your age, driving record, your state and your insurance provider.
+Even a single at-fault car accident can raise average car insurance rates by 43 percent through a policy surcharge.

 A surcharge remains on your policy for three to five years, depending on the state and situation.
 If surcharges are added to your policy, there are ways to lower your premium.
 Shop and compare your insurance with other insurance providers to make sure you have the best rate available and speak with your agent about discounts and other cost-saving opportunities.